NicolaeDavidov/The-Blood-Calls/README.md

 # The-Blood-Calls
 by Nicolae Davidov

 Hello there, my name is Nicolae Davidov and I'm a third year student at **University of Sussex** studying **(BSc) Games and Multimedia Environment**.
 I've created a few projects along the way in my university life (some alright some awful).
-Currently I'm working on my **dissertation** which is a ARPG/Hack and Slash game in **Unity**.
+Currently I'm working on my **dissertation** which is a fast paced ARPG/Hack and Slash game in **Unity**.

 ## Story
+You will be playing as the main character Goraan, his is on a hunting trip and has't been home in a few days.
+Your task is to find him, search every village and cave to bring him back home.

 Here are some pictures: